 - High obesity rates (often a consequence of the lifestyle habits above)

 - The change to the human microbiome as a result of the modern diet.
 The microbiome consists of trillions of bacteria in the human gut.
 A well-balanced microbiome is vital for gut health and a strong immune system.
 An imbalance of “good” and “bad” bacteria is linked to cases of colorectal cancer.

 A healthy lifestyle is essential to combatting colorectal cancer.

-Go for scheduled screenings and see your doctor right away if you have any GI symptoms that concern you.
-A review published in World Journal of Gastrointestinal Oncology looked at how complex and long the diagnostic procedure process for colorectal cancer (CRC) can be, with delays caused by multiple referrals and waiting times for tests.
+Go for scheduled colon cancer screenings and see your doctor at the Digestive Health Center in Reno, Nevada, right away if you have any GI symptoms that concern you.
+A review published in the World Journal of Gastrointestinal Oncology looked at how complex and long the diagnostic procedure process for colorectal cancer (CRC) can be, with delays caused by multiple referrals and waiting times for tests.

 If you don’t feel your doctor is taking you seriously and/or your symptoms don’t improve, insist on the tests you need to get a proper diagnosis.
 Often, a colonoscopy is the last test a practitioner will order, even though it’s the ‘gold standard’ for colon cancer diagnoses.

 If you’re at risk, early detection means early treatment and prevention, which means a colonoscopy could save your life.
-The expert gastroenterologists at the Digestive Health Center in Reno exceed industry benchmarks for quality and safety, and the medical team is specially trained in endoscopic care.
-The Digestive Health Center offers the highest quality care to maximize healthy outcomes.
+The expert gastroenterologists at our Reno endoscopy center exceed industry benchmarks for quality and safety, and the medical team is specially trained in endoscopic care.
+The Digestive Health Center offers the highest quality of care to maximize healthy outcomes.